 This screen allows you to set up the days on which the employee usually works, as well as how many hours they work on each of these days.
-It is the final step in adding an employee and you can return to it at any point by going to the employee’s profile and clicking on Regular Hours under Edit Employee Details.
+It is the final step in adding an employee and you can return to it at any point by going to the employee’s profile and clicking on Edit Info > Regular Hours.

 It is important that this information is captured correctly as it is used for several important calculations on the system.